ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ### :gear: Step 10: Bob -> Alice: `update_fail_htlc(A1)`

-HTLCs can also be removed due to failure with the `update_fail_htlc` message
+HTLCs can also be removed due to payment failures such as HTLCs timing out or if there was some sort of routing failure such as a specific channel on the path no longer existing, a hop’s fee requirements not being met, a link not having sufficient balance etc. Such failures are communicated with the `update_fail_htlc` message

 ![](/normalChanOp/update_fail_htlc.png#center)

 The `reason` field is an encrypted blob for the sender of the payment in order to inform them of the failure reason.
-The failure reason will either be that the HTLC has timed out or that there was some sort of routing failure such as a specific channel on the path no longer existing, a hop’s fee requirements not being met, a link not having sufficient balance etc.

 After Bob sends Alice the `update_fail_htlc` message for `A1`, the state looks as follows: